 Controls

 In addition to age, race, gender, education, and income (see above for descriptive statistics), the analyses control for political ideology, party identity, and frequency of social media use.
+These characteristics have long-been associated with civic and political behaviors, including attention to and engagement with political information, and therefore we included these variables in the models to account for possible confounding influences on our dependent variables.
 Political ideology was measures with a single 11-point L-R scale where -5 = Very liberal and 5 = Very conservative (M = 0.2, SD = 3.0).
 Respondents were also asked about their party identity (Democrat/ Republican/ Other/ None).
 Those who selected Democrat or Republican were asked about the strength of that identity (Strong/ Not that strong).
 Those who selected Other or None were asked about party lean (Closer to Democrat/ Closer to Republican).
 These items were coded to create a 7-point scale where -3 = Strong Democrat and 3 = Strong Republican (M = -0.3, SD = 2.0).
 Finally, frequency of social media use was measured by asking respondents how much time per day they spend actively using social media (1 = Less than 10 minutes and 6 = More than three hours.
-The variable has a mean of 3.5 (SD = 1.6).
+The variable has a mean of 3.5 (SD = 1.6) (Ernala et al., 2020).

 Analysis Plan